 Social scientists tell us that once we reach a critical mass of awareness and people taking action, the social issue will be resolved.
 Until that critical mass of 10% is reached, it is like rolling a rock uphill and there isn't enough traction so groups often fall apart.
 Once critical mass is reached, there is velocity.
 If it took 10 years to reach 10%, it only takes 2 to 3 years to reach 20%.
 In Los Angeles, about 1.5% of faith communities are taking action in the fight against human trafficking.
 There is another 7% to 8% who are thinking of doing something, so they meet and think about it and it takes time.
 When they can come to a meeting to find out how to act and only have to simply duplicate what others are doing they quickly move into action.
 At these coalition meetings, faith communities inspire and encourage each other and report on what they are doing.
 Then during the second half of the meeting people meet with those groups they are interested in collaborating with.
 This model will have us quickly reach the 10%.
 You can find actions for faith communities as well as presentations you can use and resources like flyers by "clicking" on the resource button.

-Faith Leaders in West L.A.
-City and County are inviting churches, synagogues, etc. to come together to share resources and educate each other on how to take action in the fight against human trafficking as a faith community.
+The purpose of the coalition meetings are to educate each other on how to take action in the fight against human trafficking as a faith community.
 This is not a public event.
 This is a networking event for the purpose of empowering people who are pastors or ministry/ committee leaders, staff, bible study teachers, youth pastors, etc. in their faith community or people who feel called to take a leadership role in the fight against human trafficking.
-Whether you are already taking action or want to take action in the fight against Human Trafficking, this meeting is for you.
+Whether you are already taking action or want to take action in the fight against Human Trafficking, the meetings below are for you.
 Please RSVP to firstname.lastname@example.org for meeting locations.

 September 21st 2019.
 9:00 to 11:30 A.M.
 This Coalition includes all the cities in the South Bay as well as Long Beach, Cerritos, Artesia, Wilmington, Lakewood and Hawaiian Gardens.
 Our theme will be “Building Powerful Church Ministries.”
 We will also have two guest speakers.
 Sylvia will speak on her experience of being a mom of a child who has been trafficked.
 Ellie will speak on how God healed her from having been trafficked in Honduras.